 Unlike a 9-5, your job as a freelancer is only done when you say it’s done which can lead to working 12-14 hour days.
 Our Consultant says that because of this you should “always be billing – use travel time to clients as work time… even in the car, you can take phone meetings during your drive, or record drafts of things to write later or ideate campaigns.”
 All of that time is time spent working which can be billed.
 Just as you get paid for working a certain amount of hours at a 9-5, you need to keep track of when you’re working especially if it exceeds the 9-5 you’re used to.

 It can be easy to fall off track when you have email notifications popping up in the corner of your computer screen.
 Naturally, we want to check every email that comes in but our Consultant recommends setting times during the day when you check emails without exceeding that time.
 “Only reply to urgent emails at that time otherwise leave them for later in the day,” she advises, “emails are a huge time suck.”

 Not to mention the temptation to “take a break” and check social media.
-Our Consultant recommends, “Do not log into social media accounts at all during the day, period.”
+Our Consultant recommends, “Do not log into social media accounts at all during the day.
+Unless it’s part of your job of course.”
 One minute you’ll be plugging away for a client and the next you’re on Instagram looking at your best friend’s sister’s stepbrother’s best man who turns out to be Ryan Gosling…

 Social media and the internet is an alluring black hole that will suck you in if you let it, and you’ll never get any work done.
 It’s best to avoid the temptation altogether and put your phone in another room or turn it off completely until your most important work is completed.
 You can also disable the internet from your computer with apps like SelfControl.